If you are reading this page it means you are taking another step towards treatment and recovery.

 Meals and snacks are supported by EDU team members trained in meal support therapy.
 There are times when meals or snacks may be difficult for you.
 We will work with you to identify positive coping strategies, to work through challenging thoughts, and engage you in a normalized meal time environment.

 During your stay, with the help of our EDU staff it is expected that your parents/caregivers provide meal support therapy at least once a week.
 EDU staff will support parents/caregivers to further develop their skills in providing meal support to the adolescent.
-Currently, we are using a virtual technology to support this.
+If required virtual technology can be used to support this.

 There is a classroom located directly on the unit.
 This classroom is part of the Durham District School Board (DDSB) and is called “Grove School”.
 The DDSB Grove School program is supported by a DDSB teacher and Child and Youth Counsellor who works on the EDU.
 When teens come to EDU they have two options to continue their schooling: